Walks & Places to Visit

 It will take you around 45 minutes and is mostly across the fields taking in the breathtaking views of our coastline and out to sea.
 Start by going out our car park and turn right and walk past the church.
 Go right at the fork and follow the lane down towards Hope Cove.
 Watch out for tractors!
 After 10 minutes or so you will see a footpath sign on the left.
+You will see the footpath sign up and over a bank.
+This is easy to miss as the hedges get overgrown.
 Take this and cross the field and the next.
 You will see 2 wind turbines in a field.
 Walk across this field to the side and you will open up to the amazing views and be on the bridge at the top of the valley of the beautiful Devon countryside.
 You will then see a tractor track going downhill all the way to the coast keep going straight and you will eventually come into the middle of hope cove.
 Turn right after the church and that will take you to the most popular beach as you can sunbathe and swim even when the tide is in.
 Also check out the Cove Café Bar while you are down there.
 As this walk is across fields it gets muddy in winter and when we have had loads of rain.

 The Gara Rock Circular Walk